-Counted six board members present.
-Miami-Cass REMC attorney Jeremy Fetty attended via teleconferencing.
-WVPA board report was given by Rob Schwartz.
+Counted seven board members present.
+Miami-Cass REMC attorney Jeremy Fetty attended via teleconference.
+Conducted 2018 board elections.
+WVPA board report was given by Jim Savage.
 Monthly legal report was given by Fetty.
-Schwartz presented the monthly CEO report.
+Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-March monthly operating, member services and safety reports were reviewed and approved.
-Financial… Continue reading.
+August monthly operating, member services and safety reports… Continue reading.

 Miami-Cass REMC was among 25 Indiana electric cooperatives that helped with power restoration efforts in Georgia and Florida following Hurricane Irma.
 Linemen Greg Million, TJ Maroney and Zach Haner joined 63 other lineman who left Sept.
 12 to assist electric cooperatives in those states.
 Million, Maroney and Haner heard about the opportunity to provide assistance… Continue reading.

 WISH LIST Miami-Cass REMC will be giving a $5 bill credit (one per member) to members who bring in five items from this wish list.
 Donations must be delivered to the REMC office by Dec.
 1. Listed are items the Ronald McDonald House Charities of Central Indiana currently needs to serve families.
 Please remember the… Continue reading.